adxsoft/docs-logseq-query-builder-plugin/README.md

 - For non developers they can build advanced queries and avoid having to learn coding in clojure and datalog
 - Logseq users can learn by using the examples to in this documentation

+#### Caution
-_Caveat This plugin will generate the advanced query for you.
+_This plugin will generate an advanced query for you.
 It covers the basics and will save you time and allow you to experiment with advanced queries.
-It will not however cover all situations and the generated query may require you to add further lines_
+It will not however cover all situations and the generated query may require you to add further lines.
+Further help is always available at the [Logseq Discord forum](https://discord.com/invite/KpN4eHY)_

 #### Built from the original online tool
 The plugin is an implementation of the functions of the online tool [_Logseq Advanced Query Builder_](https://adxsoft.github.io/logseqadvancedquerybuilder/).
 The underlying software for both the online tool and this plugin are shared so all commands work consistently.